 My DNA Results

 A driving force to doing my DNA test was to confirm that I had African ancestry and my AncestryDNA results confirmed it.
 It came back as 2% with traces to North Africa and Nigeria.
 Some people may not take this as being that significant but as Ancestry explains you are passed down DNA from many ancestors but not all.
-They also go on to explain in their videos that the DNA make up of you and your siblings is different and for you to not be surprised if you have slightly different DNA results.
+They also go on to explain in their videos that the DNA make up of you and your siblings are different and for you to not be surprised if you have slightly different DNA results.
 Know I am just wondering, If I do a DNA test on my brother would his percentage come up higher?

 Some Questions Answered